govau/frontdoor/ui/src/content/seller/products-and-services/telecommunications.md

 - voice services

 You can also sell associated services for telecommunications products, including installation, support and maintenance.

-View the current [[TODO]list of telecommunication products and services](#) you can sell through the Telecommunication Marketplace.

 ## <span name="apply-to-sell-on-the-telecommunications-marketplace">Apply to sell on the Telecommunications Marketplace</span>